Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Subleading-power contributions

 with the symmetry-breaking factors

-and the function $f_{i,j}$ denotes the contribution of $i$-particle LCDA term with the power $j$ in the denominators $\phi(\omega)/(\omega-\cdots)^j$, whose explicit expressions are listed in Appendix~\ref{dis func-app}.
-Further, the explicit density functions are expressed by
+where the function $f_{i,j}$ describes the contribution of terms in the form $\phi(\omega)/(\omega-\cdots)^j$, with $\phi(\omega)$ being the $i$-particle LCDA and the denominator raised to the $j$-th power.
+The explicit expressions of $f_{i,j}$ are listed in Appendix~\ref{dis func-app}, and the density functions are expressed by